 - 702.138a Escape represents a static ability that functions while the card with escape is in a player's graveyard.
 "Escape [cost]" means "You may cast this card from your graveyard by paying [cost] rather than paying its mana cost."
-Casting a spell using its escape ability follows the rules for paying alternative costs in rules 601.2b and 601.2f-h. - 702.138b A spell or permanent "escaped" if that spell or the spell that became that permanent as it resolved was cast from a graveyard with an escape ability. - 702.138c An ability that reads "[This permanent] escapes with . . ." means "If this permanent escaped, it enters the battlefield with . . ."
-That ability may have a triggered ability linked to it that triggers "When it enters the battlefield this way."
+Casting a spell using its escape ability follows the rules for paying alternative costs in rules 601.2b and 601.2f-h. - 702.138b A spell or permanent "escaped" if that spell or the spell that became that permanent as it resolved was cast from a graveyard with an escape ability. - 702.138c An ability that reads "[This permanent] escapes with [one or more of a kind of counter]" means "If this permanent escaped, it enters the battlefield with [those counters]" That ability may have a triggered ability linked to it that triggers "When it enters the battlefield this way."
 (See rule 603.11.)
-Such a triggered ability triggers when that permanent enters the battlefield after its replacement effect was applied, even if that replacement effect had no effect.
+Such a triggered ability triggers when that permanent enters the battlefield after its replacement effect was applied, even if that replacement effect had no effect. - 702.138d An ability that reads "[This permanent] escapes with [ability]" means "If this permanent escaped, it has [ability]."